 Ormiston Cliff Park Infant Academy receives funding from the Local Authority to support the needs of pupils with SEN. This is described in an SEN memorandum.
 The amount of notional SEN budget we received for 2017-18 was £79,202.69 at the Infant School, and £127,004.56 at the Junior School.

 The C39 cluster of schools also receives funding from the Local Authority which is distributed as ‘top up’ funding for pupils who require support that exceeds that available to the school.
 The C39 cluster funding for 2017-18 was confirmed as £14,116.84 for the Infant school and £24,451.14 for the Junior school.
 All schools in the C39 cluster have signed a governance agreement which helps us work together.
-We have also written our Cluster Policy for SEN. The C39 Cluster of schools is committed to working together to improve learning for all, and we are able to share resources, training and moderate provision for pupils with SEN. If you would like any further information on SEN in the C39 cluster please contact our SENCO.
+We have also written our Cluster Policy for SEN. The C39 Cluster of schools is committed to working together to improve learning for all, and we are able to share resources, training and moderate provision for pupils with SEN. If you would like any further information on SEN in the C39 cluster please contact one of our SEND trained members of staff (named above).

 We can shape and develop provision for all of our pupils ensuring achievement for all.
 This SEND report declares our annual offer to pupils with SEND, but to be effective it needs the views of all parents/carers, pupils, governors and staff.
 So please engage with our annual process to ‘assess plan, do and review’ provision for SEND.